 The Department of Defence (An Roinn Cosanta) signed a contract with Babcock Marine in October 2010, for the construction of two new OPVs for the Irish Naval Service at an estimated cost of €108m.
-The contract also includes an option for third vessel, which was exercised in June 2014.
+The contract also included the option for a third vessel, which was exercised in June 2014.

-The keel for the first OPV, LÉ Samuel Beckett (P61) was laid down at Babcock's Appledore shipyard in May 2012.
-The vessel was floated out of the drydock in November 2013, arrived at the Naval Base, Haulbowline in April 2014 and was commissioned into service in May 2014.
-LÉ Samuel Beckett replaced the decommissioned offshore patrol vessel LÉ Emer.
+The keel for the first OPV, LÉ Samuel Beckett (P61), was laid down at Babcock’s Appledore shipyard in May 2012.
+The vessel was floated out of the drydock in November 2013, arrived at the Naval Base at Haulbowline, Ireland, in April 2014 and was commissioned into service in May 2014.
+LÉ Samuel Beckett replaced the decommissioned OPV LÉ Emer.

 The third OPV in class, LÉ William Butler Yeats (P63), was floated out in March 2016.
-It is scheduled to be delivered by the end of 2016.
-LÉ William Butler Yeats will replace the LE Aisling OPV.
+It was scheduled to be delivered by the end of 2016.
+LÉ William Butler Yeats replaced the LÉ Aisling OPV.

 Samuel Beckett OPV design and features

 The Samuel Beckett OPV features an extended monohull design based on the PV80 design of STX Canada Marine.
 The OPVs incorporate fin stabilisers and anti-heel tanks for roll and pitch reduction.

 The vessel can carry two 8m rigid hull inflatable boats (RHIBs) at either side of the hull, while the third RHIB is housed in a cradle over the stern deck.
 The boats are launched and recovered by single-point davits and can be operated at a maximum speed of 30k up to Sea State 4.